-An interesting exciting task is semi- and unsupervised labelling applied to rocktype classification.
-This work failed to create an unsupervised algorithm, but it-was tested on a very small data quantityrather tiny dataset.
+An interesting task is semi- and unsupervised labelling applied to rock-type classification.
+This work failed to create an unsupervised algorithm, but it was tested on a very small data quantity.
 The results may change if the data is sufficiently large (at least 10000 images per class).